coq/coq/doc/sphinx/proof-engine/ltac.rst

    script.
 In particular, the calls to idtac in branches which failed are not printed.

-   .. opt:: Info Level @num.
+   .. opt:: Info Level @num

       This option is an alternative to the ``Info`` command.